zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/README.md

 **[Click here to run Lab 5](LabGuide5.md)**

+<a href="https://youtu.be/n5Q_5abgXcI" target="_blank">**Click here to watch a video demonstration**</a> that walks you through the process of connecting Data Visualization Desktop to your new Autonomous Data Warehouse and building sophisticated data visualizations.

 # Bonus Labs - Slightly More Advanced Labs for Data Warehouse Developers, Cloud DBAs and Data Scientists

 The following labs will let you explore some of the more advanced features of your Autonomous Data Warehouse.
 They cover the following topics that will help you expand your knowledge by introducing some more advanced topics for Autonomous Data Warehouse"

 1) Managing and monitoring Autonomous Data Warehouse using the Cloud Console
 2) Using Oracle Machine Learning SQL Notebooks